generoi/genero-conf/README.md

 a remote web inspector, allowing you to inspect a remote client such as a browserstack session.

-1. Run `make weinre` and keep it running.
+1. Run `vagrant ssh -c 'weinre --boundHost -all- --httpPort 80'` and keep it running.
 2. Open the page you want to inspect and add `?debug` at the end of the URL.
 3. Go to `http://<project>.dev:9090` in your own browser and start inspecting